 The Earth and I by Frank Asch – One child has a relationship with Earth that is friendly and fun, but when the Earth is sad, the child feels empathy and wants to make it happy.

-10 Things I Can Do to Help My World by Melanie Walsh – This book teaches kids about ways to take care of the earth while doing everyday tasks such as brushing their teeth and using writing/drawing paper.
+10 Things I Can Do to Help My World by Melanie Walsh – This book teaches kids how to care for the Earth while doing everyday tasks such as brushing their teeth and using writing/drawing paper.

 Green by Laura Vacaro Seeger – The color green is found in many parts of the child’s life and nature, and this book points out the many kinds of green that exist.